kanagarajnn/machine-learning-notes-and-code/1_Supervised_Learning/Introduction/Regression_Model/Linear_Regression_Model_Part_1.md

 - **y^(i)**: The **i-th** output example (house price).
 - **m**: The total number of training examples.
 - **Example**: In healthcare, researchers train regression models using patient data (X) and disease progression (Y) to predict patient outcomes.

-## Next Steps
-- The next topic will explain how to **train the model** using gradient descent and cost functions.
-- The algorithm will learn from the dataset to make **accurate predictions**.
-- **Upcoming Case Study**: Predicting car resale prices using historical sales data from **Kelley Blue Book**.

 ---
 ## Next Section